LisaAbokhai/What-I-have-learned/README.md

 ## Reason for repo

-this repo is for projects I built myself and had fun making whilst learning new things and new tools
+This repo is for projects I built myself and had fun making whilst learning new things and new tools for data engineering and software deelopment

+#### This reaadme is under contruction